 Kenya safari holidays

 There is an enormous choice of safaris and holidays in Kenya and we aim to help you make the right choice for the occasion.
 A number of camps provide relaxation and pampering amidst stunning landscapes, and you can do a safari followed by time on the beach.
 You can visit the famous reserves or go off the beaten track to experience untouched African wilderness – and still have good game viewing.
 Our specialists will be pleased to advise you.

 An efficient flight network connects all regions of Kenya and most of our clients fly between the reserves.
-At each camp or lodge, experienced guides with local knowledge lead game drives in customised or open 4WD vehicles in order to maximise game viewing and opportunities for photography.
+At each camp or lodge, experienced guides with local knowledge lead game drives in customised or open four-wheel drive vehicles in order to maximise game viewing and opportunities for photography.